JuiceTwn/JuiceTwn/README.md

 Mostly tools, some AI, a bit of everything.

 Trying to make things that actually work,
-for my life — not for likes.
+for my life, not for likes.

 ---